-- remove it using the "Removing an Express-Card" instructions below. - 2.
-Insert the ExpressCard with the connector side first and label side up.
-Standard ExpressCards will be flush with the Notebook PC when fully inserted. - 1.
-If there is an ExpressCard socket protector, 3.
-Carefully connect any cables or adapters needed by the ExpressCard.
+- 1. If there is a plastic protector in the slot, remove it using the removing instructions below. - 2.
+Insert the card with the connector side first and label side up.
+Standard cards will be flush with the Notebook PC when fully inserted.

+Carefully connect any cables or adapters needed by the card.
 Usually connectors can only be inserted in one orientation.
 Look for a sticker, icon, or marking on one side of the connector representing the top side.